ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 ### Updating advanced configuration parameters
 {: #updateconfigparam}

-The following examples use the ESXi CLI to set the advanced configuration parameters, and then, check them.
+The following examples use the ESXi CLI to set the advanced configuration parameters, and check them.
 The `esxcfg-advcfg` tool that is used in the examples can be found in the `/usr/sbin` directory on the ESXi hosts.

 - Setting the advanced configuration parameters from the ESXi CLI.